OpenArabicPE/authority-files/README.md

 [![GitHub release](https://img.shields.io/github/release/openarabicpe/authority-files.svg?maxAge=2592000)](https://github.com/openarabicpe/authority-files/releases)
 ![GitHub commits since latest release (by date)](https://img.shields.io/github/commits-since/openarabicpe/authority-files/latest)

+This repository holds the authority files for three research projects in Arab Periodical Studies and on the history of Arabic periodicals until roughly 1930: Project Jarāʾid, Open Arabic Periodical Editions, and Sihafa.
+The aim is to provide information on all titles, publishers, and places of publication relevant for this discursive sphere, including non-Arabic titles referenced within Arabic periodicals.
+As far as possible, I aim at linking local data to relevant external authority files, such as the *Virtual International Authority File* ([VIAF](https://viaf.org)), the [GeoNames](https://geonames.org) gazetteer or [Wikidata](https://wikidata.org/).

 # locations and file names

-+ main repository: `OpenArabicPE/authority-files/`
 * folder for all data: `data/`
     * `tei/`: main folder for authority data generated within OpenArabicPE
         - bibliography
         - personography
         - organizationography
         - gazetteer
     * `csv/`: folder for derivatives of the main `tei/` folder, serialised as CSV or TSV.
     * `geonames/`: this folder acts as a cache for linked data from [GeoNames](https://geonames.org) in order to minimise traffic.
 The file naming scheme in this folder is `geon_[ID].xml`
     * `viaf/`: this folder acts as a cache for linked data from [VIAF](https://viaf.org) in order to minimise traffic.
 The file naming scheme in this folder is `viaf_[ID].SRW.xml`.
 * folder for tools: `xslt/`

 # to do